Language: EN

 int main() {

-// here is the code that will run at the beginning
+// here is the code that will execute at the beginning

 }

-This would be very similar in C# or in Java, for example.
-In these languages, the program’s entry point is indicated with the main() method.
+This would be very similar in C# or Java, for example.
+In these languages, the entry point for the program is indicated with the main() method.

-It is usually possible to change the name of the entry point in the project’s configuration or as options when compiling
+It is usually possible to change the name of the entry point in the project settings, or as options when compiling.

-In the case of interpreted (or semi-interpreted) languages, in addition to the OS we have an additional layer of software which is the language interpreter.
-Therefore, normally, in interpreted languages the program’s entry point is simply the first line of the program itself.
+In the case of interpreted (or semi-interpreted) languages, in addition to the OS, we have an additional layer of software which is the language interpreter.
+Therefore, usually, in interpreted languages, the entry point to the program is simply the first line of it.

 For example, in JavaScript it is enough to do,